 These mechanisms support the reduction of stereotypes for individuals involved in the intergroup interaction.
 Since it is not feasible for all members of two groups to interact, the positive effects of contact must diffuse to individuals not involved in the interaction for intergroup contact to meaningfully improve intergroup relations.
 This diffusion to other group members occurs via indirect contact, and indirect contact can occur in two ways.
 First is the knowledge that other ingroup members had positive contact with outgroup members, either through word of mouth or through observing positive intergroup interactions (Wright et al. 1997).
 The second is changing social norms about cross-group interaction (Christ et al. 2014; Paluck 2009).

 We interpret the existing literature as suggesting that cooperative contact improves intergroup relations when it reveals that the groups have latent shared interests.
 Shared interests are goals, values, and other commonalities between the groups.
 These interests remain latent due to psychological barriers to identifying those shared interests: negative stereotypes, feelings of outgroup threat, a lack of empathy, and a lack of perceived similarities.
 These barriers prevent groups from identifying their shared interests by providing motivation to maintain negative beliefs (Kunda 1990) and biasing perceptions of the other side (Ward et al. 1997).
-For example, opposing groups perceive the defensive actions of the other side as belligerent and gratuitous while their perceiving own belligerent actions as defensive and justified (Duncan 1976; Vallone, Ross, and Lepper 1985).
+For example, opposing groups perceive the defensive actions of the other side as belligerent and gratuitous while perceiving their own belligerent actions as defensive and justified (Duncan 1976; Vallone, Ross, and Lepper 1985).
 Even cooperative actions and compromises may be reactively devalued or perceived as cynical attempts to manipulate the ingroup (Ross and Stillinger 1991; Ward et al. 1997).
 If each group believes the other group is untrustworthy, immoral, and threatening, both groups are unlikely to believe cooperation could be in their interest.

-Cooperative contact removes those psychological barriers to groups identifying their shared interests and makes shared interests salient.
+Cooperative contact removes those psychological barriers to groups by identifying their shared interests and making shared interests salient.
 Contact removes psychological barriers by providing experiences with outgroups that override stereotypes, reduce anxiety, present the other side’s perspective, and demonstrate cross-group commonalities.
 Without negative stereotypes and automatic emotional reactions, groups can identify shared interests if shared interests are present.
-The mere expectation of working with outgroup members can even motivate individuals to see group more positively, rather than motivate individuals to maintain negative perceptions (Klein and Kunda 1992).
-With those barriers removed groups can identify shared interests, and cooperative contact provides an obvious example of shared interest: a common goal that both groups work towards.
+The mere expectation of working with outgroup members can even motivate individuals to see the group more positively, rather than motivate individuals to maintain negative perceptions (Klein and Kunda 1992).
+With those barriers removed, groups can identify shared interests, and cooperative contact provides an obvious example of shared interest: a common goal that both groups work towards.
 Cooperative contact provides a shared interest and removes the barriers to groups identifying shared interests.

 Ingroup members also learn about the outgroup socially as well as personally.
 Social learning about the outgroup improves attitudes for all group members, including group members who do not engage in contact.
 First, from hearing or observing that fellow ingroup members interact with outgroup members, ingroup members learn about the outgroup and that cross-group interaction is safe and socially acceptable.
 Second, cross-group cooperation can create social pressure to cooperate with the outgroup, especially if cooperation is deemed beneficial to the ingroup (Ditlmann, Samii, and Zeitzoff 2017; Fearon and Laitin 1996).
 Third, awareness of cross-group cooperation creates the expectation of future interaction with outgroup members, and that expectation motivates individuals to see the outgroup more positively (Klein and Kunda 1992; Van Dessel, Hughes, and De Houwer 2019).
 In these ways, cooperative contact improves attitudes indirectly, even for ingroup members with no cross-group contact.